lush-is-him/habit_tracker/README.md

 python manage.py runserver
 ```

-6. Visit http://127.0.0.1:8000/ in your browser
+6. Visit `http://localhost:8000` in your browser

 ## Usage

+### Habit Management
-1. Add new habits with specific frequencies (daily or weekly)
+- Add new habits with custom frequencies and repetition requirements
-2. Track habit completions using the interactive interface
+- Track daily completions
-3. Monitor progress with visual progress bars
+- View progress in calendar format
+- Edit or delete habits as needed

+### Mood Tracking
-4. Record your mood and track emotional patterns
+- Record your daily mood with intensity level
+- Add optional notes to each mood entry
-5. View your habit and mood history
+- View your mood history in a clean, card-based layout
+- Track emotional patterns over time
+- Edit or delete previous mood entries

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.